 Whether you’re a first-time home buyer, someone looking for a home with more space, or a buyer who needs to downsize, consider a Home Possible mortgage and enjoy lower monthly costs and savings on up front mortgage insurance premiums.
 Plus, with this type of mortgage once 78% of loan-to-value on the loan is reached the monthly mortgage insurance will no longer be required, unlike FHA loans where mortgage insurance is required for the life of the loan.
 Best of all, the down payment can be as little as 3% of the purchase price and funds for this can be from a gift which can help make your dream a reality!

 Owning a home just became easier!
-With the Homebuyer Dream Program qualified borrowers may recieve a grant of $14,500.
+With the Homebuyer Dream Program®* qualified borrowers may receive a grant up to $8,500.
 Borrowers must be a first-time homebuyer who have not owned a home in the last three years.
-Income limits apply and are based on where you purchase.
-This program is offered on a first come, first served basis so don't miss out!
+Income limits apply and are based on where you purchase. *This program is offered on a first-come, first-served basis.
+Income limits apply.
 Contact a SEFCU Mortgage Services' Loan Originator today!
+800-444-6313